919 W. Franklin Street, Room 305

 Graduate Level

 2009- Ph.D.
 Program in Public Policy and Administration, L. Douglas Wilder School of Government and Public Affairs, Virginia Commonwealth University.
 Taught Ph.D. level Economics of Public Policy course.
-Graded Ph.D.
-Comprehensive Exams.
+Prepared and graded Ph.D.
+Comprehensive Exams questions.

 Undergraduate Level